 The spring of 2001 saw the release of Moulin Rouge! unexpectedly shake the movie industry and the box office simultaneously.
 Despite the many awards, including 8 nominations at the Academy Awards, and the impressive box office numbers, the movie quickly became very polarizing for audiences.
 Love and hate seemed to be the only two possible reactions to the movie itself.

 But that should not come as a surprise.
 The film was directed by Baz Luhrman, who has consistently been, throughout his career, one of the most polarizing filmmakers of his generation.
 I still have to meet anyone who simply doesn't mind his movies (which include Romeo+Juliet, Australia and The Great Gatsby); it's either absolute love or absolute loathing.
 There is no middle ground with him.
-And that's mainly because he himself doesn't compromise when it comes to his style, which is so characteristic at this point (fast and frantic editing, a vivid use of flashy colors and sparkly and stories about true and unyielding love) that it's his a trademark.
+And that's mainly because he himself doesn't compromise when it comes to his style, which is so characteristic at this point (fast and frantic editing, vivid use of flashy colors and sparkle and stories about true and unyielding love) that is his trademark.
 Such a defined style hardly leaves space for the viewer's indifference.
 And that style finds its compass in one single concept.

 What defines this movie is not that it's a musical or that it's a period piece; it's that it's an ode to Kitsch, and it's there that lies the key to understanding the visual, aesthetic and narrative choices of this movie.
 So, what is Kitsch?